The 2017 ALS User Meeting Awards were presented on Tuesday, October 3, 2017.

 David Shirley was a Professor of Chemistry at UC Berkeley and Director of LBNL from 1980 to 1989, and was instrumental in having the Advanced Light Source built.
 He is now retired from the lab.

 Sponsored by Berkeley Lab.

-The Klaus Halbach Award for Innovative Instrumentation at the ALS was awarded to Eli Rotenberg, Aaron Bostwick, Chris Jozwiak, Geoff Gaines, and Roland Koch, “For the development of the MAESTRO endstation suite.”
+The Klaus Halbach Award for Innovative Instrumentation at the ALS was awarded to Dmitriy Voronov, “For pioneering work in the area of advanced x-ray gratings.”

 Klaus Halbach was a senior staff scientist at LBNL who pioneered the development of undulators using permanent magnets, and other innovations in accelerator physics.
 Even though he retired from LBNL in 1991, he remained active in lab projects and student training until his death in 2000.

 The Tim Renner User Services Award for Outstanding Support to the ALS User Community was awarded to Sue Bailey, “For her leadership in developing the ALS User Portal—ALSHub—and its associated software suite.”

 Tim Renner was a beamline scientist at the ALS who died at an early age, and who during his career touched everyone that knew him with his caring attitude to others and his larger-than-life personality.
 This award recognizes the services of others across the ALS organization who, like Tim, have made outstanding contributions to the ALS User Community.